 - Scarlet Lake, Antwerp Blue, Winsor Green (pthalo), Hookers Green

 - Burnt Sienna, Permanent Rose, Cobalt Turquoise Light, French Ultramarine Blue

 Cobalt Violet, Cobalt Turquoise Dark ,Quinacridone Gold,Cobalt Green, Mars Black , Indian red ,

 Cobalt Teal, Cadmium Orange

-Optional Materials: If you have these things on hand and want to work with them feel free to bring them along: Brayers, razor blades, Speedball cut easy Blocks, Speedball linoleum cutter, metallic watercolors, gouache (white required), Acrylic paints, Matt medium, soft gel gloss, collage items, and if you buy watercolor pencils- I recommend a set of 36 or more colors.
+Optional Materials: If you have these things on hand and want to work with them: Brayers, razor blades, Speedball cut easy Blocks, Speedball linoleum cutter, metallic watercolors, gouache (white required), Acrylic paints, Matt medium, soft gel gloss, collage items, and if you buy watercolor pencils- I recommend a set of 36 or more colors.